slatinsky/DiscordChatExporter-frontend/README.md

 NOTE: command prompt window ("black rectangle") named "nginx" will open.
 It provides local web server for the viewer.
 After you are done with using the viewer, you can close it.

 ### Beta builds (Windows)
 If you want to try out the latest features, you can use [beta builds](https://github.com/slatinsky/DiscordChatExporter-frontend/actions/workflows/windows-build.yml).
 They are automatically built from the latest commit on `master` branch or from pull requests.
-They are quite stable, but no guarantees :)

-## Docker version (Linux+Mac)
+## Docker version (Linux)

+This verion is the best way to host the viewer on a server for others to use.

 You need docker and git installed.
-Tested on non-snap version of docker on Ubuntu 22.04. @levithomason [tested it](https://github.com/slatinsky/DiscordChatExporter-frontend/issues/5) on M1 MacBook (Apple Silicon)
+Tested on non-snap version of docker on Ubuntu 22.04.
 1. Build image
 ```bash
 git clone https://github.com/slatinsky/DiscordChatExporter-frontend